Zaman-Abdullah/P2G-Digitize-Your-Plot/README.md

 # P2G-Digitize-Your-Plot
 This Web-Based tool allows a user to upload his plot and track the points in the plot.
 The points can be directly imported as an Excel file.

-Step 1: Upload your image (.jpg, .png, .gif only)
+1️⃣ Upload Your Plot: Start by uploading your image (supported formats: .jpg, .png, .gif).
-Step 2: Set up the initial points in the uploaded image Step 3: Set up the X-min, X-max, Y-min, Y-max
+2️⃣ Pinpoint Your Data: Set up the initial points on your uploaded plot.
-Step 4: Click on the Set calibration button
+3️⃣ Define Your Axes: Configure the X-min, X-max, Y-min, and Y-max values to match your plot's scale.
+4️⃣ Calibrate with One Click: Hit the "Set Calibration" button for precision tracking.
-Step 5: Track the points
+5️⃣ Track with Precision: Easily follow the points on your plot.
-Step 6: import data as Excel
+6️⃣ Download your data in Excel format with a single click.